navicenna/linux-server/README.md

 # linux-server #
 In this project, I set up a linux server on an AWS Lightsail Ubuntu machine.
 The server is running Apache, and the web application is based on Flask and PostgreSQL.
-In order to access the website, please go to [http://18.191.16.213.xip.io/].
+In order to access the website, please go to http://18.191.16.213.xip.io/.
+The URL is 18.191.16.213.

 ## Summary of Installed Software ##
 These are the main packages that needed to be installed on the server.
 I found that installing Python libraries via `sudo apt install python3-[package]` was more reliable than Pip, because Pip installed the Python packages only to my user directory and then Python had a hard time detecting them when running a file located in the `/var/www/` directory.